ThePrairieBanana/pTGC-UFO-Agent-Kit/context/UFO.md

 - Appear directly in your wallet
 - Begin earning reflections themselves immediately

+## Supported LP Pairs
+UFO is an opportunity for holders of these assets to pair with UFO and earn rewards in PLS:
+- HEX
+- eHEX
+- PLS
+- PLSX
+- INC
+- pTGC
+- pDAI

 ## LP Providers — The UFO Shares System
 UFO's most unique feature is its never-before-done LP shares technology:
 - LP providers earn 1 UFO share for every 1 UFO input into LP